-While depression, anxiety, or PTSD are better recognized by the general public, bipolar disorder has become one of the mental disorders affecting a great number of people as well.
+While depression, anxiety, or PTSD are better recognized by the general public, bipolar disorder in veterans has become one of the mental health disorders affecting a great number of people as well.
 In fact, it is more common than some disorders with greater recognition, such as schizophrenia and obsessive-compulsive disorder (OCD).
 As of this writing, over 4 percent of the veteran population is estimated to suffer from a form of bipolar disorder.

 What is Bipolar Disorder?